nazari63/fault-proof-monitors/docs/credit_and_bond_discrepancy.md

 ## Purpose

-The `credit_and_bond_discrepancy.gate` monitor ensures the **safety** and integrity of the fault proof system on the **Base** by verifying that the ETH bond amounts credited during the resolution of dispute games match the original bond values.
-In a properly functioning system, when a dispute game or its subgames are resolved, the bond amounts unlocked and credited to participants should exactly equal the original bond amounts they deposited.
-Discrepancies in these amounts indicate potential bugs in the dispute game contracts, which could compromise the incentivization mechanism and put user funds at risk.
+The `credit_and_bond_discrepancy.gate` monitor ensures the **safety** and integrity of the fault proof system by verifying that the ETH bond amounts credited during the resolution of dispute games match the original bond values.
+In a properly functioning system, when a dispute game or its subgames are resolved, the bond amounts unlocked and credited to participants should exactly equal the original bond amounts that were deposited.
+Discrepancies in these amounts indicate potential bugs in the dispute game contracts or the contracts that hold the bonds (`DelayedWETH`), which could compromise the incentivization mechanism and put user funds at risk.

 ## Technical Overview